FadiZahar/Kiraka-Speed-Reading-Platform/README.md

     # or
     yarn install
     ```

+4. Download the `complexity_llm.pt` file from the **Releases**, tagged as *complexity_llm*, and set up the model:

+    - Create a folder named `llms/` in the main project directory (if it doesn't already exist).
+    - Place the downloaded `complexity_llm.pt` file into the `llms/` folder.

-4. Authentication is handled by *Clerk*, which creates an ID for each user.
+5. Authentication is handled by *Clerk*, which creates an ID for each user.
 This ID is the only piece of user authentication we store.

     Add your Clerk API keys and instructions after sign-in/sign-up to an `.env.local` file in your root directory: